• Skip to primary navigation

 How long will Homemade Pesto Last?

-Homemade pesto will last in the fridge, covered for 3-4 days or in the freezer for up to 6 months.
+Homemade pesto will last in the fridge, covered for 3-4 days, or in the freezer for up to 6 months.
 Just make sure you use a container with a sealable lid when freezing or a plastic bag made for the freezer.
-If you make this pesto ahead of time and plan to serve later in the day, cover with plastic wrap directly on the surface of the pesto to prevent a crust or discoloration from forming.
+If you make this pesto ahead of time and plan to serve it later in the day, cover it with plastic wrap directly on the surface of the pesto to prevent a crust or discoloration from forming.

 More Fresh and Delicious Recipes to Try